Kamala Kempadoo

-Kamala Kempadoo is a British-Guyanese author and sexology professor who lives in Barbados and Canada.
-She has written multiple books about sex work and sex trafficking and won awards from the Caribbean Studies Association and the Society for the Scientific Study of Sexuality for her distinguished and lifetime achievement in the sexology field.
+Kamala Kempadoo is a British-Guyanese author and sociology professor who lives in Barbados and Canada.
+She has written multiple books about sex work and human trafficking and won awards from the Caribbean Studies Association and the Society for the Scientific Study of Sexuality for her distinguished and lifetime achievements.

 Early life and education

-Kempadoo was born in England to Guyanese parents Rosemary Read Kempadoo (part-time writer) and Peter Kempadoo (development worker and writer).
+Kempadoo was born in England to Guyanese parents Rosemary Read Kempadoo (teacher and part-time writer) and Peter Kempadoo (development worker and writer).
 She is the second oldest of nine siblings.
 Her seven sisters include Oonya Kempadoo and Roshini Kempadoo; she has one younger brother.

-Kempadoo has master’s degree in Black Studies from Ohio State University, a master's degree and a Ph.D in social sciences from the University of Amsterdam and a Ph.D in sociology from the University of Colorado-Boulder.
+Kempadoo has a BA and a doctorandus degree in social sciences from the University of Amsterdam, a master’s degree in Black Studies from Ohio State University, and a Ph.D in sociology from the University of Colorado-Boulder.

 Career

-Kempadoo has worked in research since the early 1990s with an initial focus on sexual labour in the Caribbean, before shifting to focus on sex work in general and sex trafficking in low income countries.
+Kempadoo has worked in research since the early 1990s with an initial focus on sexual labour in the Caribbean, before shifting to focus on sex work in general and anti-trafficking in low income countries.

-She joined York University in 2002, where she later worked as professor to advance the understanding and promote the study of sexology.
-At York University, she has held academic appointments in political science; gender, feminist and women’s studies; social and political thought; as well as the development studies graduate programmes.
+She joined York University in 2002, where she worked as professor to advance the understanding and promote the study of sex work, Caribbean studies and Black radical thought.
+At York University, she has held academic appointments in social science, political science; gender, feminist and women’s studies; social and political thought; and development studies.

-Kempadoo has academic affiliations with the Sir Arthur Lewis Institute of Social and Economic Studies at the University of the West Indies at Cave Hill in Barbados and the Institute for Gender and Development Studies.
+Kempadoo has had academic affiliations with the Sir Arthur Lewis Institute of Social and Economic Studies at the University of the West Indies at Cave Hill in Barbados and the Institute for Gender and Development Studies.

-In 2018, she was awarded the Society for the Scientific Study of Sexuality's Distinguished Scientific Achievement Award for her contributions to the field of sexology.
+In 2018, she was awarded the Society for the Scientific Study of Sexuality's Distinguished Scientific Achievement Award for her contributions to the field of sexuality studies.
 She was also awarded the Lifetime Achievement Award from the Caribbean Studies Association (CSA) in the same year.
 The CSA said that Kempadoo is "one of the most important scholars and influential thinkers on the global sex trade, sex work, human trafficking, and sexual-economic relations."